thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 ---

 ## ⚙️ 1.
-Preparing for Scale: Adapting Models with Modular Serving
+Preparing for Scale: Adapting Models

 Once you've established a solid serving foundation, the next part of the journey is making your model fit the specific needs of your application.
 This is where model adaptation comes in.